dober-man/secure-k8s-gw-ce/README.md

 You will soon copy/paste this output into XC Console Service Discovery as a blindfolded secret.
 More info about blindfold here: https://docs.cloud.f5.com/docs/ves-concepts/security#secrets-management-and-blindfold

 ## XC Console Prereqs
-(You will need owner level admin access to tenant) or Permissions Needed:
+You will need owner/admin access to a tenant
+If you are not owner/admin, a role with these minimum permissions is required:
-   * Perm1
+   * Perm1 (clarifying)
-   * Perm2
+   * Perm2 (clarifying)

 Step 1: Login to XC tenant – create site token:

 #### Multicloud Network Connect -> Manage -> Site Management -> Site Tokens -> Create

-Step 2: Console or Site UI into XC-CE
+Step 2: On your VE CE, use the local Console (cli) or Site UI to configure and register with the XC cloud platform.

+Default Login:

 admin/Volterra123 – change passwd

-configure now...
+Configure now...

 enter Site Token from previous step

 voltstack-combo

+Give coordinates as appropriate and apply settings.

 ### XC Console

+Step 1: Login in to XC Cloud Console and accept the CE registration request.

 #### Multicloud Network Connect -> Manage -> Site Management -> Registrations

-Accept
+Click Accept on the CE registration request.

+Step 2: Create a Service Discovery.

 #### Multicloud App Connect -> Manage -> Service Discovery -> Add Discovery

 Name: my-sd